 Natrona County moths topic of presentation

 Dwaine Wagoner will share photographs and natural history of the moths that enliven gardens and wild country during the warm months and survive Wyoming’s harsh winter, according to India Hayford, museum assistant.
-Wagoner describes himself as “a 73 yr. old curmudgeon with a high school diploma and an advanced degree of curiosity.”
+Wagoner describes himself as “an old curmudgeon with a high school diploma and an advanced degree of curiosity.”